CodeOptimization/githubSetup/setup_SSH.md

 # SSH Connection Setup
 Using the SSH protocol, you can connect and authenticate to remote servers and services.
 Users could eliminate typing ID & password by setting up ssh connection with github.
+This could be a great avvantage for team programming.
 Here are steps that I used to set up my Mac.

 ## Pre-request:
 Have git software installed on your mac.(This also lead to me another problem).